-EarlyCash is a grant for student startups in the early stages.
+EarlyCash is a grant for Aarhus University startups in the early stages.
 Thanks to Grundfos for making EarlyCash possible.

-EarlyCash is a grant for students at Aarhus University who want to take their startup idea one step closer towards a commercial product or service.
-Students can apply for grants of 25,000 DKK.
+EarlyCash is a grant of DKK 25,000 for students and researchers at Aarhus University who want to take their startup idea one step closer towards a commercial product or service.

 The grant can be used for